 With the Timex Ironman Classic 30, you’ll have access to three-time-zone settings, a 24-hour countdown timer, and three alarm settings that you can set for either daily use, weekday use, weekend use, or weekly use.

 4. Casio G-Shock S Series

 What sets this watch apart from the others listed is how durable this watch is.
-It was meticulously tested to be shock resistant, magnetic resistant and water resistant up to 200 meters.
-You’ll also be able to enjoy the accuracy given to you by the stopwatch features, capable of stopping at one- one-thousandth of a second in efficiency.
+It was meticulously tested to be shock-resistant, magnetic-resistant and water-resistant up to 200 meters.
+You’ll also be able to enjoy the accuracy given to you by the stopwatch features, capable of stopping at 1/1000th a second in accuracy.

 - Speed Indicator

 - Analog and Digital Face

 Unlike most Garmin watches, the Vivoactive 3 took a step away from the more industrialized look and instead replaced it with a modern, sleek design.
 This watch is functional for a large variety of workouts while staying smooth enough to wear outside of the gym, and the ongoing stress and sleep trackers monitor your health data twenty-four hours a day.